 Wonderful watering holes

-There are an overwhelming number of places to wet your whistle in New York’s ever changing bar scene, but here are just a few that have caught our eye lately.
+There is an overwhelming number of places to wet your whistle in New York’s ever changing bar scene, but here are just a few that have caught our eye lately.

 If you fancy a slice of old New York, try Fine & Rare, where you can relax on midcentury-style Chesterfield sofas, and admire the roaring fireplace, Art Deco wallpaper and vintage windows sourced from the nearby Grand Central Terminal.
 Here you can find rum and rye-based cocktails and small plates like burrata with blood orange and pistachio, although be warned, it is a little expensive.